 “Sighting of the Day in the Bush”

 Oh, don’t get me wrong, we love having the opportunity to reciprocate for the many dinner invitations we’ve received in these past four months.
-But, regardless of the menu, simple or elegant, planning and prepping requires lots of attention to detail, cleaning up while cooking and ensuring the area of the dinner party, the house, and the guest bathroom is clean and ready for guests.
+But, regardless of the menu, simple or elegant, planning and prepping requires lots of attention to detail, cleaning up while cooking, and ensuring the dinner party area, the house.
+The guest bathroom is clean and ready for guests.

-Even with the help (which is usually done by noon), we’ve still been busy getting ready for tonight’s dinner party for six.
+Even with the help (usually done by noon), we’ve still been busy getting ready for tonight’s dinner party for six.
 Deciding what to prepare always seems to be the most difficult.
 I always try to plan items that don’t require a lot of last-minute prep.

 |Skinny cheetah crossing the road.|

 Between yesterday afternoon, after our shopping trip to Komatipoort and again this morning beginning at 6:30 am, I’ve got a good handle on the starters, salad, main courses, and dessert.
 Thus, the late post today.
 Sorry about that.

 Actually, I’d hoped to keep the post uncomplicated in its content and photos based on the fact I still have more to accomplish yet this afternoon.
 The party begins at 5:00 pm, in time for the arrival of the dozen or so bushbabies and, of course, the sunset, which is tough to see through the bush where we’re located.

 |Another cheetah meandering down Kruger’s tar road, hoping to see a possible meal for her and her cubs.|

 In these past few days, our minds keep wandering back to the successful time we had on Wednesday in Kruger with friends and wildlife.
 Seeing our friends and posting yesterday’s video was the highlight for both of us.